 A linear park with a non-commercial road running through it forming a scenic drive that either transports vehicular traffic through cities or non-urban settings such as a state or National Park, providing visual and even physical access to desired destinations.
 In both instances, parkways can function as destinations in their own right, attracting visitors on a “Sunday drive.”
 Parkways are ribbons of vegetation often linking economic centers, cultural amenities, and neighborhoods with their parks.

-In the 19th century, Frederick Law Olmsted, Sr. and Calvert Vaux employed parkways consisting of multi-laned carriage drives and pedestrian walkways to connect various parks and provide commuter routes from the suburbs to urban centers.
-In the 20th century, parkways were developed to accommodate automobile driving as a form of recreation.
+In the nineteenth century, Frederick Law Olmsted, Sr. and Calvert Vaux employed parkways consisting of multi-laned carriage drives and pedestrian walkways to connect various parks and provide commuter routes from the suburbs to urban centers.
+In the twentieth century, parkways were developed to accommodate automobile driving as a form of recreation.
 These limited access parkways, for the most part non-commercial, typically connected large parks or historic sites and provided a wide range of scenic and recreational experiences.